-Diane B. Greene has served as a member of our Board of Directors since January 2012 and as a Senior Vice President of Google since December 2015.
+Diane B. Greene has served as a member of our Board of Directors since January 2012 and as a Senior Vice President, Chief Executive Officer, Google Cloud, since December 2015.
 Diane founded bebop Technologies, Inc. (bebop) and served as Chief Executive Officer and a member of its board of directors from December 2012 to December 2015 when bebop was acquired by Google.
-Diane has also been a member of the board of directors of Intuit Inc., a provider of business and financial management solutions, since August 2006 and serves on its compensation committee and as chair of its nominating and corporate governance committee.
+Diane was previously a director of Intuit Inc., a provider of business and financial management solutions, from August 2006 to January 2018.
 Diane co-founded VMware, Inc., a virtualization software company, in 1998 and took the company public in 2007.
 She served as Chief Executive Officer and President of VMware from 1998 to 2008, as a member of the board of directors of VMware from 2007 to 2008, and as an Executive Vice President of EMC Corporation, a provider of information infrastructure and virtual infrastructure technologies, solutions and services, from 2005 to 2008.
 Prior to VMware, Diane held technical leadership positions at Silicon Graphics Inc., a provider of technical computing, storage and data center solutions, Tandem Computers, Inc., a manufacturer of computer systems, and Sybase Inc., an enterprise software and services company, and was Chief Executive Officer of VXtreme, Inc., a developer of streaming media solutions.
 Diane is also a lifetime member of The MIT Corporation, the governing body of the Massachusetts Institute of Technology.
 Diane holds a Master of Science degree in computer science from the University of California, Berkeley, a Master of Science degree in naval architecture from the Massachusetts Institute of Technology, and a Bachelor of Arts degree in mechanical engineering from the University of Vermont.